AmineAitBenmessaoud/AmineAitBenmessaoud/README.md

 *  [LinkedIn](https://www.linkedin.com/in/amine-ait-benmessaoud/)

----

-> *"The best way to predict the future is to invent it."* — Alan Kay

----

 ###  If you're into building, learning, and exploring the edges of what’s possible — feel free to connect or collaborate!